metalsmith/metalsmith.io/src/index.md

 ---

-# How does it work?
+# How does it work in more detail?

 Metalsmith works in three simple steps:

-  1. Read all the files in a source directory.
+  1. Read all the files in a source directory and transform them into an array Javascript objects.
-  2. Invoke a series of plugins that manipulate the files.
+  2. Invoke a series of plugins that manipulate these objects.
-  3. Write the results to a destination directory!
+  3. According to the information contained in the resulting objects write them as files into a destination directory

-Each plugin is invoked with the contents of the source directory, with every file parsed for optional YAML front-matter, like so...
+Every file in the source directory is transformed into a Javascript Object.
+For instance,

+`my-file.md:`
 <pre><code>---
 <b>title</b>: A Catchy Title
 <b>draft</b>: true